-In the proposed Dapp, all the profile information including profile images, are stored on internal storage of Android app to prevent other apps on the device access this data.
+All profile information including profile images are stored on internal storage of Android app to prevent other apps on the device access this data.
 However, it does not provide protection against an attacker that has physical access to a non-encrypted file system or against an attacker that has root access on the operating system [2].
 When user data is exchanged over WiFi-Direct it is always encrypted using WiFi Protected Setup (WPS).
-WPS uses WPA2 to encrypt and authenticate data and offers good protection against eavesdropping and brute-force attacks but it is vulnerable against MITM attacks during the short time frame in which the encryption keys are exchanged.
+As discussed in section 5.3.4, WPS uses WPA2 to encrypt and authenticate data and offers good protection against eavesdropping and brute-force attacks but it is vulnerable against MITM attacks during the short time frame in which the encryption keys are exchanged.